Hood By Air Is Coming Back From Its Hiatus

 At the time, Oliver and his co-founder, Leilah Weinrab, decided to put HBA on hold in order to "to focus on their current projects."
 Oliver, as we would later learn, was designing a collection for Helmut Lang, and Weinrab was working on a film.

 However, they maintained the hiatus was not permanent.
-"HBA will continue to fulfill its creative vision in the near future," a release said at the time.
+"HBA will continue to fulfil its creative vision in the near future," a release said at the time.

 They kept their promise.
 On Wednesday, in an interview with cool-kid Canadian e-tailer Ssense, Oliver announced Hood By Air is relaunching .
 "No one knows how our comeback will be received," Oliver says in the interview.
 "We are all hoping for the best, but we also understand some time has passed."
 The brand still has quite a dedicated following despite the long break.
 "For a while, the brand worked to make new archetypes of humans, of people we never understood or people that I wanted to meet—and many resonated with that.
 They still do."